 ” The pen itself is free, free is the creator himself.”

 Certainly, the above statements not only reflect a deep passion for the life of the world, but also a positive attitude towards society and life.
 The idea that art is for life suggests that she wants to launch her creation.
 She also has a strong desire for disorganization, inconsistency, and anarchy in society.
 Likewise, one can find that advocating for complete independence in the creation of life and art literature is very powerful.

 Ghimire never pauses to complain about her fate.
 She is independent and independent in her many efforts to master the obstacles in her life.
-She writes about life with the help of her feet to share with others and to encourage them to believe that it is really possible to turn a thorn into a flower that lives with hope, with courage and to live with hope.
-This really makes her an “angel of the thorns”.
+She writes about life with the help of her feet to share with others and to encourage them to believe that it is possible to turn a thorn into a flower that lives with hope, with age, and to live with hope.
+This makes her an “angel of the thorns”.

 Her weekly column deals with children’s and women’s issues as well as socio-cultural and political vices and achievements.
 Jhamak’s most amazing ability is to override her physical condition with almost supernatural bravery.
 That’s why it’s so inspirational for thousands of Nepalis and a leading national figure.